cirocosta/l7/README.md

 In the example above we make `l7` listen on port `80` and place two rules for load-balancing:
 - requests to `mydomain.com` should be split across 3 servers listening on 127.0.0.1
 - requests to `example.io` should go to `127.0.0.1:1337`
+- every request to either `mydomain.com` or `example.io` must be authenticated

 ##### Configuration file